Fabio Borini

-Fabio Borini (born 29 March 1991) is an Italian professional footballer who plays as an attacking midfielder, left winger or forward for EFL League Two club Salford City.
+Fabio Borini (born 29 March 1991) is an Italian professional footballer who plays as an attacking midfielder, left winger or forward most recently for EFL League Two club Salford City.

 Borini started his career at Bologna, before moving to Chelsea in 2007.
 In 2011, he joined Championship side Swansea City on loan, and eventually signed for Roma, before moving to Liverpool in 2012.
 He spent the 2013–14 season on loan at Sunderland, and after a season back at Liverpool he joined Sunderland permanently in August 2015.

 Borini made his senior international debut in 2012, and was an unused member of the Italian squad that reached the Euro 2012 final.

 Club career

 Borini first started playing football at the age of eight and was raised supporting the local club Bologna.
 He joined Bologna in 2001, as a youth player.